-Your words are little seeds of intention, plant them wisely
+Your words are little seeds of intention.
+Choose them wisely and tend them well.

 Very often we think long and hard about the words we use in copy or content with the audience in mind - but how often do you think about the effect that they're having on you?

-My garden and my allotment are a source of inspiration and integral to my practice as a writer.
-One of the things I'm most fascinated by are seeds.
-Filed away over winter in Tupperware, you open one of the packets and inside find little dry pockets of promise.
+My garden and my allotment are a source of inspiration and are integral to my practice as a writer.
+One of the things I'm most fascinated by is seeds.
+Filed away over winter in Tupperware, you open one of the packets and find little dry pockets of promise inside.
 Into the soil they go when the time is right and with a little water, the outer ruptures, sending up two starter leaves.
-From these come the first proper leaves and it looks more like a plant than an alien that's burst out of the earth.
+From these come the first proper leaves and it starts to look more like a plant than an alien that's burst out of the earth.

 At this stage, the seedling is quite vulnerable.
 You need to protect it from drought and soaking, slugs, birds and cold.
 Within weeks, plants like beans and courgettes can be wide and high, swaying in the breeze and it seems impossible to think that they were ever so fragile.

 Apologies for the horticultural interlude, I could talk about it all day.
 What does all this have to do with writing?